Jtaylorthegreat/Random_C-_Projects/README.md

 mysql-stress-test:

 		Basic program to create a large number of commits to a database for a set amount of time.
 Requires mysql-connector-c++ package

+Unorderedpairs:

+    Basic demonstration of O(N²) runtime that iterates through each pair of values for (i, j) where j is bigger than i.